Best Ultralight Down Jacket for Backpacking & Thru Hiking 2026

 The are several factors you need to take into consideration when looking at down jackets.

-They should be, lightweight, have a good quality fill power and fill weight of down and some form of weather resistance is good in the form of Hydrophobic down, water-resistant face fabric, and a DWR finish.
+They should be lightweight, have a good quality fill power and fill weight of down, and some form of weather resistance is good in the form of Hydrophobic down, water-resistant face fabric, and a DWR finish.

 Another important consideration when buying a down jacket is that the down is responsibly sourced.
-The Responsible down standard ensures the down is traceable and sourced from animals that comply with animal welfare standards.
+The Responsible Down Standard ensures the down is traceable and sourced from animals that comply with animal welfare standards.

-Features in a Lightweight Down Jacket
+Key Features in a Lightweight Down Jacket

 Hood